Foat/foat.github.io/_posts/articles/2015-09-06-observing-the-future-with-rxscala.markdown

 Next, in the code above, you can see a different approach of waiting for the end of a computation --- [CountDownLatch](http://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CountDownLatch.html).
 This class is designed for multithreading, you just set the initial count of the latch, and when it reaches zero by calling `countDown` method, all waiting threads are released.
 Besides, you can set the maximum time for `await` function, this will be useful, if you do not want the main thread to wait too long.

 Finally, [RxScala] is an excellent tool which you can use in your applications to get much cleaner and understandable code.
-In some cases, when you do not need to deal with a lot of callbacks or do any heavy computation, you can just use pure callback related approaches.
-But when it comes to something more difficult, then the [ReactiveX] platform is the thing that will improve your code.
+In some cases, when you do not need to deal with a lot of callbacks or do any heavy computation, you may prefer to use pure callback related approaches.
+But when it comes to do something more difficult, then the [ReactiveX] platform is the thing that will improve your code.

 ## Source code
 The source code is available on [github](https://github.com/Foat/articles/tree/master/observing-futures) under MIT License.